cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-electra.md

 If your device crashes or restarts unexpectedly and the jailbreak isn't installed, simply try running the exploit again until it does work.
 :::

 You should now be jailbroken with Sileo installed on your home screen.
-You can use Sileo to install [tweaks](/faq/#what-are-tweaks), themes and more.
+You can use Sileo to install <router-link to="/faq/#what-are-tweaks">tweaks</router-link>, themes and more.